RockYYY888/ai-digital-signage/README.md

 Start up.
 Today's date is: 2025-03-24
 Input camera index:
 ```
-It will open a port to display the frontend components of the project automatically.
-In order to get a better using experience, we strongly recommand you to use full screen mode.
+It will open flask app to display the digital signage screen of the project automatically.
+In order to get a better using experience, we strongly recommand you to use full screen mode in your browser.

 The system acquires access to the camera resource, it will immediately initiate face detection and retrieve facial and emotional data.
 ```bash